-Fall 2020 courses focusing on human rights and humanitarian issues
+Spring 2021 courses focusing on human rights and humanitarian issues for undergraduate students

-This course provides students with a comprehensive introduction to exploring challenges and opportunities related to conflict from both a human and national security perspective – with a special focus on putting people and communities, as opposed to national interests, at the center of attention.
-Students will gain a deep understanding of humanitarian crises caused by conflict, including impacts on food and water security, healthcare, mass displacement of civilians, and protection of civilians and humanitarian aid workers.
+This course provides students with a comprehensive introduction to exploring challenges and opportunities related to global challenges from both a human and national security perspective – with a special focus on putting people and communities, as opposed to national interests, at the center of attention.
+Students will gain a deep understanding of key issues including humanitarian crises caused by natural disasters, and the impacts of climate change, food and water security, urbanization, mass migration, and infectious disease/pandemics on vulnerable people around the world.

 Introduces students to the law and politics of international human rights; examines the construction of an international human rights regime and its influence on international politics.
 Will survey the actors and organizations involved in the promotion of human rights around the globe, as well as the obstacles.
 Will review competing conceptions of human rights, whether human rights are universal, problems of enforcement, and the role of human rights in foreign policy.
 Major topics include civil and political rights; economic, social and cultural rights; genocide, torture, women's rights, humanitarian intervention, and the international criminal court.
 POLS 0400 strongly encouraged as a prerequisite.